tomstumsais/js30_challenge/README.md

 To get running those tasks, you don't need to install or setup anything special.
 You just need to download or clone this repository `git clone https://github.com/tomstumshais/js-30-days-challenge.git`.
-Open any of task folders and launch `index.html` file in a web browser.
+Open any of task folders and launch `index.html` file in a web browser to test your selected task.

 ## Built With